Last Updated on 27 January, 2022

 The first three murals were commissioned by Guinness to launch their new Foreign Extra Stout and created by Illustration Studio MadebyBen.

 Fun fact: Ang Ji Gao is Hokkien (a Chinese dialect) for Red Tongue Dog, the local colloquial name for Guiness Stout here in Singapore because the local distributor called Blood Wolfe had a bottle label with a wolf’s head emblem (with a panting red tongue!)

 The murals can be found in 3 different streets in Jalan Besar:

-If you are in Singapore, you can also check out my guides for Kampong Glam, Bras Basah-Bugis district or Chinatown for more street art, or see my full line up of street art guides from Asia and around the world.
+If you are in Singapore, you can also check out my guides for the historic districts Kampong Glam, Bras Basah-Bugis district, Chinatown, Katong-Joo Chiat or head to the residential Jurong West or Ang Mo Kio for more street art.
+See my full line up of street art guides from Asia and around the world.